Harriet Prescott Spofford: Style and reception

 Spofford's fiction had very little in common with what was regarded as representative of the New England mind.
 Her gothic romances were set apart by luxuriant descriptions, and an unconventional handling of female stereotypes of the day.
 Her writing was ideal, intense in feeling.
 In her descriptions and fancies, she reveled in sensuous delights and every variety of splendor.
-In style, Spofford was chaste and classical.
-She did not aim at sensationalism, and throughout her writings an air of peace and purity reigned.
+In style, Spofford did not aim at sensationalism, and throughout her writings an air of peace and purity reigned.
 She exhibited an extraordinary affluence of language, which never appeared to be strained or affected.

 When Higginson asked Emily Dickinson whether she had read Spofford's work "Circumstance", Dickinson replied, "I read Miss Prescott's 'Circumstance,' but it followed me in the dark, so I avoided her."

 Personal life

 In 1865, after many years of engagement, she married Richard S. Spofford (died 1888), a Boston lawyer, and son of Dr. R. S. Spofford, a physician of Essex County; he was also cousin to Ainsworth Rand Spofford, the librarian of the Congressional library in Washington, D. C. In her second year of marriage, a child was born, a son, who died in infancy.
+She penned the poem 'Lament' about the grief of her loss.
+Published in the January 1886 Harper's Monthly page 210.

 The Spoffords lived on Deer Island overlooking the Merrimack River at Amesbury.
 Though the entire island was purchased for a permanent home, she spent many of her winters, or a portion of them, in Boston and Washington.
-Spofford's mother, Mrs. Prescott, died April 1, 1883, at Deer Island, in her daughter's home.
+Spofford's mother, Mrs. Prescott, died on April 1, 1883, at Deer Island, in her daughter's home.
 Spofford died at Deer Island on August 14, 1921.